 Mary L. Schapiro

-Mary L. Schapiro serves as Advisory Board Vice Chair of Promontory Financial Group, an IBM Company.
-She also sits on the Boards of Directors of General Electric Company, the London Stock Exchange Group, and MITRE Corp.
+Mary L. Schapiro is Vice Chair for Global Public Policy at Bloomberg LP and Special Advisor to Michael Bloomberg, its Founder.
+She also serves as Advisory Board Vice Chair of Promontory Financial Group, an IBM Company, and sits on the Boards of Directors of CVS Health and Morgan Stanley.
 In addition, she serves as a member of the Governing Board of the Center for Audit Quality, a trustee of Franklin & Marshall College, and a member of the Board of the Washington-based Humane Rescue Alliance.
-She is Vice Chairman of the Sustainability Accounting Standards Board and an Advisory Board member at Spruceview Partners and Hudson Executive Capital.
+She is Vice Chairman of the Sustainability Accounting Standards Board.
 She is a member of the Council on Foreign Relations.

 Ms. Schapiro holds a BA from Franklin & Marshall College, a JD from George Washington University, and honorary degrees from Georgetown University (McDonough School of Business), Muhlenberg College, and Drexel University.